TimZim-NIST/csms_workingdata/README.md

 ```
 Details about each measurement data file and measurements can be found in the [METADATA][_meta] file.

-A detailed description of the collaborative robotics system can be found in the document [NISTIR 8177, "Metrics and Key Performance Indicators for Robotic Cybersecurity Performance Analysis"][_IR8177].
+A detailed description of the collaborative robotics system can be found in the documents [NISTIR 8177, "Metrics and Key Performance Indicators for Robotic Cybersecurity Performance Analysis"][_IR8177], and [NISTIR 8089, "ICS Cybersecurity Performance Testbed Design Report"][_IR8089].

 ## Cybersecurity for Smart Manufacturing Systems Project
 > Manufacturers are hesitant to adopt common security technologies, such as encryption and device authentication, due to concern for potential negative performance impacts in their systems.
 This is exacerbated by a threat environment that has changed dramatically with the appearance of advanced persistent attacks specifically targeting industrial systems, such as Stuxnet in 2010, Shamoon in 2012 and BlackEnergy in 2015.
 Smart manufacturing systems need to be protected from vulnerabilities that may arise as a result of their increased connectivity, use of wireless networks and sensors, and use of widespread information technology.
 The Cybersecurity for Smart Manufacturing Systems project will deliver a cybersecurity risk management framework with supporting guidelines, methods, metrics and tools to enable manufacturers, technology providers, and solution providers to assess and assure cybersecurity for smart manufacturing systems while addressing the demanding performance, reliability, and safety requirements of these systems.
 The cybersecurity risk management framework with supporting guidelines, methods, metrics and tools will stimulate manufacturer adoption and enable effective use of security technologies, leading to smart manufacturing systems that offer security, reliability, resiliency and continuity in the face of disruption and major incidents.